wexi/amforth-shadow/doc/source/TG/Implementation.rst

 Strings
 .......

-All words from the strings word set are supported.
+All words from the strings word set are supported since version 5.4.

 Forth 2012
 ----------